tloehrlmu/PageTest/README.md

 Note that we consistently apply the `footrule` before the punctuation such as ".". \
 Also,
-there is no space between the last character and the [^footNoteIdentifier]
+there is no space between the last character and the [^footNoteIdentifier].

 For some redundant information in the input or output cell, we `hide-input`, `hide-output`, or `remove-output` by adding the Tag.